Restoring Healthy Habits When You’re Burned Out

-- Replace each negative thought with a kinder one and give yourself a break for being burned out.
+- Replace each negative thought with a kinder one and give yourself a break for being burnt out.
 Being critical of yourself is unproductive and won’t help you improve your situation.

 Mindfulness no longer exists in your life:

-- Hiding from the world won’t help burnout.
+- Outside can feel overwhelming if your insides are too!
+Hiding from the world won’t help burnout.
 Go out and get some fresh air, or go and connect to nature, beauty, or something that is naturally awe-inspiring.

-You may find that you are experiencing burnout from too much work, and not enough free time.
+You may find that you are burnt out from too much work, and not enough free time.
 When you do have free time, you might want to avoid seeing friends or family because you are too exhausted to do so.
 However, if you do connect to those who you love, it will probably be digitally, especially during the global pandemic where face-to-face contact has been restricted.

 Digital burnout happens when you spend an excessive amount of time on your devices—mobile phones, work laptops, and television.
-It can be tempting to message a friend who you have not seen in a long while or schedule time for by video link rather than meet in person.
+It can be tempting to message a friend who you have not seen in a long while or schedule time for a zoom call rather than meet in person.
 This may worsen your burnout as you are increasing the time spent digitally.

 Here are ways to stay connected while managing burnout:

 - Pick one day of the week or weekend when you are offline.

 - Spend one day of the week physically seeing a friend, even if it is 2 metres apart.

 - Go for a socially-distanced walk with a colleague or friend.